Canon 1300D vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1300D and A9 II can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.